 5. Moffat walks

 Moffat was the first ‘Walkers are Welcome’ town and a stopping-off point for Scotland’s longest and most challenging, long-distance footpath, the Southern Upland Way.
 There are plenty of way-marked walks to enjoy.
 Whether you want to take a short stroll or spend a day hiking, Moffat makes for a memorable walking holiday.
-And when you stay at Queensberry House, it’s all on our doorstep.
+And when you stay at Queensberry House, it’s all on the doorstep.
 The surrounding Moffat hills, renowned for the heather blossom, are a haven for walkers of all abilities.
 The clean Scottish air, spectacular scenery and timeless beauty is awe-inspiring.
 Take a Queensberry House packed lunch for your picnic.

 Where else will you find the world’s narrowest hotel famousstarhotel.co.uk (you can sample the famous Moffat Toffee Gin here), Scotland’s narrowest street (Syme Street), and its shortest street (Chapel Street)?
 Aviation enthusiasts are thrilled to discover the full-size model spitfire in a regular garden.
 You can also watch sheep races with knitted jockeys leap down the high street.
 Only in Moffat…

 The hills of Moffat are alive with challenging terrain for the serious cyclist and more sedate routes for families and those taking it easy.
 Moffat is connected to the cycle network and one of the main stopping points for the Land’s End to John O’Groats route.
 The town is close to the National Cycle Route 74, running from Carlisle to South Lanarkshire along quiet roads adjacent to the M74.
 Then there’s the serious challenge of off-roading on the world famous 7stanes Mountain Bike Trails, which span the whole of the South of Scotland.
 Wherever you take yourself, Queensberry House can offer a secure storage area for bicycles as well as a drying area for wet gear (boots, jackets, waterproof trousers).